dvtirol/pynetinstall/README.md

 optionally a single configuration file.

 The default plugin reads the `firmware` and `config` parameters from `pynetinstall.ini`.
-To disable uploading the config file, just remove the line from `pynetinstall.ini`.
+To disable uploading a config file and use MikroTik's default config instead, just remove the line from `pynetinstall.ini`.
+To not upload any config at all (and configure the device through MAC-Telnet/MAC-Winbox manually afterwards), specify a config file containing a single newline char.
 Additional packages can be specified one per line, each indented by some spaces.

 ```
 [pynetinstall]